calband/calchart/README.txt

 Changed save file format.
 Files saved in this version and beyond cannot be opened by earlier versions of calchart.

+Added a Print Continuity Editor.
+This allows you to preview and edit what the bottom part of the printed page.

 Non-user facing changes:
   Moved to GitHub
   Updating to wxWidgets 3.0

-Bugs fixed in this release:
+Bugs and features fixed in this release:
+#17 can not import a Mac continuity file
+#27 Add a printed contiuity editor.

 ---
 What is CalChart?